sashaavrt/shariX/README.md

 ## Launch

-To start the web application on Unix, run *bin/start.sh*.
+To start the web application, run *bin/start.sh*.